Case Report Components:

 When sending case reports to the Fellowship committee, your name and contact info should not appear anywhere in the main case report.
 Please avoid references identifying institutions that may identify you.
 The main case report includes these sections: Introduction, Case Report, Discussion, Conclusion, References, and Photos (if applicable).

 Cover Page The cover page of the case report should include only the case report title and your name and contact info.

 Abstract Describe, usually in one paragraph of 300 words or less, the context of the case and explain its relevance and importance.

 Keywords Optional Important terms (5 maximum) that highlight the key information of the case.

 Introduction Summarize the patient’s ocular condition(s).
 Include differential diagnoses if relevant to the case.
 Briefly introduce why scleral lenses are indicated.

-Follow-up visits should include the reason for the encounter.
+Each follow-up visit should include the reason for the encounter.
 All follow-up visits should include visual acuities and an evaluation of the lens fit.
+Average wearing time and settling time at each visit should be recorded.
 Document ocular health when applicable.
 If modifications to the lenses are required, provide clinical reasoning and the new parameters.
-An appropriate lens care regimen should be prescribed at the dispense appointment.
+An appropriate lens care regimen should be prescribed at the dispensing appointment.
 Include both the immediate and long-term follow-up care plan.

 Conclusion Include a conclusion in the case report.

 References Please use AMA citation format.
-Whenever possible, references should be current from the last 5-7 years.
+References should be current and relevant to the case.